From Domains to Instances: Dual-Granularity Data Synthesis for LLM Unlearning

 \section{Implementation Details}

 All experiments are conducted on NVIDIA H100 GPUs.
 We set the convergence threshold $\epsilon=0.001$.
 Following~\cite{iclr/ShiAXHLB0Z24}, we use Min-$k\%$ with $k=20$ and $\tau=0.3$, and sample with temperatures $\mathcal{T}\in\{0.6,0.8,1.0,1.2\}$.
 This configuration performs best in our runs, and we use it for all experiments without further tuning.
-We also measure synthesis time: on a single H100, our framework takes approximately $18{,}000$ seconds to synthesize the \emph{Harry Potter}.

 For fair unlearning performance comparisons, we use configurations consistent with prior work.
 Specifically, for the \emph{Harry Potter} benchmark, we follow~\cite{iclr/shi24}.
 For GA, GA\_KL, NPO, and NPO\_KL, we use a constant learning rate of $1\times10^{-5}$ and a batch size of $32$.
 For {OBLIVIATE}, we fine-tune using AdamW with a learning rate of $3.0\times10^{-4}$, $\beta_1{=}0.9$, $\beta_2{=}0.95$.
 We apply a cosine learning-rate schedule with $10\%$ warmup and decay to $10\%$ of the peak rate, use weight decay $0.1$, and clip gradients at $1.0$.